FenixEdu/fenixedu.github.io/methodology.md

 #### Contributions

 At DSI, we manage a considerable number of projects, and as such, we assign a main team of developers to each project.
-Developers outside of that main team can still contribute to the projects, nevertheless, they must provide that contribution through a Github Pull Request feature.
+Developers outside of that main team can still contribute to the project, nevertheless, they must provide that contribution through a Github Pull Request feature.
 This way, each main development team also acts as the quality assurance team for that project.
 Hence, in order to contribute or request a change to a particular project, the developer must:

 1. Explain the rationale for the contribution or change
 2. If the contribution is accepted the developer must fork the project
-3. The developer commits the discussed and agreeed changes to his fork
+3. The developer commits the discussed and agreed changes to his fork
 4. The developer submits a pull-request to merge the respective modifications

 [Técnico Lisboa]: http://www.ist.utl.pt/